LCM 1: The Norwegian campaign

 The small flotilla of the LCM, MLCs, and LCAs had added greatly to the Allies' tactical latitude.
 The LCM was lost to enemy action during the succeeding operations in Norway.
 It was not possible to hoist it onto available ships, so an attempt was made to tow it home behind a trawler, but the sea became too rough and the LCM had to be cut adrift and sunk.

 Dunkirk

 One LCM was used in the evacuation of the BEF from Dunkirk (Operation Dynamo).
 It safely came away from the beaches toward the close of the operation, but its army passengers and crew were transferred to a larger vessel in the Channel.
 The master of that ship chose not to take it under tow, but to sink it.
 Still, the design had proven itself having successfully taken soldiers directly off the beaches.

+Post-war

+After the Second World War the Royal Netherlands Navy acquired 35 LCM(1)s that were built between 1940 and 1944.